Kuranishi spaces as a 2-category: Differential geometry of Kuranishi spaces

 Here fibre products in 2-categories are explained in \S\ref{ktA3}.
 They are characterized by a universal property involving 2-morphisms.
 In Theorem \ref{kt5thm3}, it is essential that Kuranishi spaces $\Kur$ are a 2-category.
 The $\bW$ described in Theorem \ref{kt5thm3} generally does not satisfy a universal property in the homotopy category $\Ho(\Kur)$, and is not a fibre product in $\Ho(\Kur)$ in the category-theoretic sense.
 This is an important reason for making Kuranishi spaces into a 2-category rather than an ordinary category.

-Note that d-transversality is equivalent to exactness of \eq{kt5eq2} at $O_z\bZ$, and exactness of the rest of \eq{kt5eq2} determines $T_{(x,y,C)}\bW,O_{(x,y,C)}\bW$ up to isomorphism.
-Strong d-transversality is equivalent to \eq{kt5eq2} being exact from $T_z\bZ$ onwards with $O_{(x,y,C)}\bW=0$, so the claim that $\bW$ is an orbifold if and only if $\bs g,\bs h$ are strongly d-transverse follows from Theorem~\ref{kt5thm1}(b).
+Note that w-transversality is equivalent to exactness of \eq{kt5eq2} at $O_z\bZ$, and exactness of the rest of \eq{kt5eq2} determines $T_{(x,y,C)}\bW,O_{(x,y,C)}\bW$ up to isomorphism.
+Transversality is equivalent to \eq{kt5eq2} being exact from $T_z\bZ$ onwards with $O_{(x,y,C)}\bW\ab =0$, so the claim that $\bW$ is an orbifold if and only if $\bs g,\bs h$ are transverse follows from Theorem~\ref{kt5thm1}(b).